huyTon-IceBear/data-analysis---machine-learning/pages/analysis/driver-performance-comparison.md

 "What is the difference in performance between the two drives in our team?"

-Regarding the difference in performance between the two drivers in Mercedes team, Lewis Hamilton (car number 44) and George Russell (car number 63), during the Australian Grand Prix held on April 2, 2023, we will delve into specific sub-questions.
+Regarding the difference in performance between the two drivers in Mercedes team, Lewis Hamilton (car number 44) and George Russell (car number 63), we will delve into specific sub-questions.

-These sub-questions will provide insights into various aspects of their racing performance throughout the weekend.
+These sub-questions will provide insights into various aspects of their racing performance.
+## Sector Performance
 1. Which driver is best in which sector?

-## Sector Performance
-To compare the performance of Lewis Hamilton and George Russell in each sector, we analyzed their average sector times.
+To evaluate the performance of Lewis Hamilton and George Russell in each sector, we examined their average sector times across all races.

 Lewis Hamilton's average sector times are as follows:

 ```sql hamilton_sector_time_result
 select
     avg(Sector1Time) as avg_sector_1,